How to take care of your skin

 10. Workout.
 Exercise.
 Keep moving.
 This helps release sweat and toxins from your body.

 12. Last but not the least, having a positive mindset on a daily basis helps you glow and reflect that brilliant skin.
-Positive mind brings great energy and whatever you feel inside will radiate outside.
+Try to avoid negativity and stress as much as you can but if you have to deal with them on some days, learn to distress, relax, meditate and detox.
+Positive mind brings great energy and whatever you feel inside will surely radiate outside.
+Positive mind.
+Positive vibes.
+Positive Life.